keygen-sh/keygen-relay/SPEC.md

 done
 ```

+This should be an atomic operation.

 ### `DELETE /v1/nodes/:fingerprint`

 Release a claim on a license.
 This allows the license to be claimed and used by
 other nodes.
-This is an atomic operation.

 Accepts a `fingerprint`, the node fingerprint used for the claim.